flutter/website/src/docs/get-started/codelab.md

       it can take awhile to load.
       Afterward, you can use hot reload for quick updates.
       **Save** also performs a hot reload if the app is running.
-      When running an app directly from the console using' `flutter run`, enter `r` to perform hot reload.
+      When running an app directly from the console using `flutter run`, enter `r` to perform hot reload.
     {{site.alert.end}}